Skip to main content

 For more detailed information, refer to the Clinical Practice Guide

-Nirmatrelvir/ritonavir 300/100mg PO BID x 5 days (or 150/100mg PO BID x 5 days for eGFR 30-60 ml/min) is recommended within 5 days of symptom onset* for patients without contraindications** with a non-reassuring symptom presentation and trajectory who are at increased risk# for hospitalization or progression to severe COVID-19
+Nirmatrelvir/ritonavir is recommended within 5 days of symptom onset* to patients who test positive for SARS-COV-2, with appreciable symptoms and a non-reassuring presentation and trajectory, who are at an increased risk for hospitalization or progression to severe COVID-19, such as:

 *It is appropriate to allow the addition of adequate time for delivery of medication for those living in remote and rural communities.